oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

 Django REST Framework and Channels
 ==================================

-Recently, Tom Christie, the creator of Django REST Framework (a.k.a.
+A ways back, Tom Christie, the creator of `Django REST Framework`_ (DRF), said:
-DRF), said:

     I think the biggest thing missing for folks ATM is probably just a lack of tutorials or blog posts on using Channels and REST framework together.

-    --Tom Christie
+    -- `Tom Christie`_

-I realized that that's *exactly* what we're working on lately at OddBird, so I thought I'd write up an in-progress report.
+I realized that's *exactly* what we're working on lately at OddBird, so I thought I'd write up an in-progress report.
 I'm not at all convinced that this is the best way, but it's what seems to be working so far.

-The basics
+The Basics
 ----------

 First, DRF.
-If you're here, you're probably already familiar with it.
+I'm going to assume that you're familiar with it, and if you're not, their own documentation is better than any summary I can offer here.
 We've made a pretty traditional RESTful API with it, keeping the endpoints flat, with minimal server-side logic mostly encapsulated in the serializers.

 The endpoints look a bit like this: